sal55/langs/mfeatures.md

     date d,e,f

-Offsets can be specified directly (eg. int x @ a for x to be at the same offset as a), but now 'union' and 'struct' are used as better way of controlling layout:
+Offsets can be specified directly (eg. int x @ a for x to be at the same offset as a), but now 'union' and 'struct' are used as a better way of controlling layout:

-    record r2 =
+    record R =
         union
-           int a
+           int32 a
-           int b
+           int32 b
            struct
               byte f,g,h,i
            end
         end
     end

-Here, the struct occupies 8 consecutive bytes (int is 64 bits).
+Here, the struct occupies 4 consecutive bytes.
+There is no padding added to ensure alighnment; this must be done manually.

 Struct and union behave like anonymous structs and unions in C.

-Records in M must always be declared as named user types like the above; not anyway like in C. There is no concept of a struct tag.
+Records in M must always be declared as named user types like the above; not anywhere, or anonymously, like in C. There is no concept of a struct tag.

 ### Records as Classes
 Records can contain other definitions such as types, named constants, and functions, which do not form part of any instance of the record.
 But I've done little with this, so I'm not sure exactly what is supported by M.

-The concept is easy however, it can provide simple encapsulation.
+The concept is easy however: it can provide simple encapsulation.

 ### Pointers and Strings